Get started

 As React Native projects are Objective-C projects for iOS, and our iOS SDK is written in Swift, you will have to embed the Swift standard libraries to your project.
 To do so, go to the Build Settings of your project’s target, and set the Build Option Embedded Content Contains Swift Code to YES.

 Also, you will have to make sure that your CocoaPods version is 1.10.0 or up (pod --version).
-If it is not, simply do [sudo] gem install cocoapods.
+If it is not, do [sudo] gem install cocoapods.
 Why?
 CocoaPods is the tool that we use in order to link our SDK and our bridge for iOS on React Native, and having a lower version will make the linking of the both impossible, as the SDK is now embedded in an XCFramework, which were only supported by CocoaPods in late 2020.

 How to import the bridge in your JavaScript code